Logiqx/tech-docs/Environments/Containers/Docker/Windows.md

-### Bind Mounts - Superseded
+### Bind Mounts

+When developing on Windows with WSL 2 then be sure that the bind mounts are within the Linux file system and not on the Windows partition.
+Bind mounts are much faster for files under /home then /mnt/c and this is especially noticeable for "git" operations.

+#### Legacy Setup

 These were a little tricky to get working on Windows since the WSL2 implementation uses bind mounts within Linux.

-The section below provides some basic pointers as to what was required in the way of setup on my Windows machine.
+The sections below provides some basic pointers as to what was required in the way of setup on my Windows machine.

-#### Setup

 ##### Windows User